 Pierre is associated with the Jean Monnet Centre for EU Studies at Keio University (Tokyo).
 He is a visiting lecturer at the Institute of Advanced Legal Studies (University of London) and held previously visiting positions at Keio University and the London School of Economics and Political Science (European Institute).
 He is on the editorial board of The Company Lawyer.

 Pierre’s research is mainly at the intersection of financial/banking law, EU law and ‘law in context’.
 He has written extensively on prospectus regulation and regulatory competition.
 His most recent research includes work on the European System of Financial Supervision, the Banking Union and the proposed Capital Markets Union.
-His work on abuse of law, the European System of Financial Supervision and the Capital Markets Union has been cited by the Court of Justice of the European Union (legal opinions in Case C-270/12 United Kingdom vs European Parliament and Council, ECLI:EU:C:2013:562 and Case C-251/16 Cussens and others v T.G.
-Brosnan, ECLI:EU:C:2017:648) and by the European Commission (in the context of the Commission's initiatives on SME funding (SWD(2017) 229 final/2, June 2017)).
+His work on the Capital Markets Union was cited by the European Commission in the context of the Commission's initiatives on SME funding and crowdfunding.
+His research on abuse of law in the EU legal order, and the European System of Financial Supervision was cited by the Court of Justice of the European Union (legal opinions in Case C-270/12 United Kingdom vs European Parliament and Council; Case C-251/16 Cussens and others v T.G.
+Brosnan).

 - Financial Regulation

 Conference participation and guest seminars/lectures (selected)

 - ‘Comments on Abuse of Rights in EU law’, invited discussant of Takis Tridimas’s paper on abuse of rights in EU financial law at the conference on “‘Prohibition of Abuse of Law’: A New General Principle of EU Law?”, Centre for Business Taxation and Institute of European and Comparative Law, University of Oxford, 3rd and 4th October 2008